JenBerry/responsive-email/README.md

 ```
 For Float, replace `display:inline-block` with `float:left`.

-Tip: unlike the box model, Tables and Cells don't add the padding to the width.
-However if we change the `display` property to `block` or `inline-block` it uses the box model.

-Tip: when using `inline-block`, don't leave any whitespace (spaces, tabs, line breaks) between the elements, or it will render as a space.
+_Tip: when using `inline-block`, don't leave any whitespace (spaces, tabs, line breaks) between the elements, or it will render as a space._

 Both of these techniques have similar results.
 It looks suprisingly good across the board.
 ![alt text](email3/ipad-mini.png "iPad Mini")